 There we have it, the only requirement then, for being able to discredit someone’s beliefs, illustrious work and achievements, that too under the safety of anonymity, in most cases, is a working internet connection.
 Sadly, the acts of these trolls have established what is already known only too well, that the glass ceiling is not only intact- but is being continuously supported and reinforced.

-Citing their strongest argument of the difference in number of female versus male scientists- for every six famous scientists an average person can name (Einstein, Newton, Stephen Hawking, Tesla, Edison) they can maybe name only one female scientist (Madam Curie?); ergo, the staple argument goes that women are, inherently, not equipped to meddle with the sciences.
+Their strongest argument is the difference in number of female versus male scientists.
+For every six famous scientists an average person can name, they can maybe name only one female scientist.
+That’s Einstein, Newton, Stephen Hawking, Tesla, Edison vs Madam Curie.
+Ergo, the staple argument goes that women are, inherently, not equipped to meddle with the sciences.

-As a society, we are still largely unaware of the contributions of women like the physicist Donna Strickland (2018 Nobel Prize winner for physics) or Rosalind Franklin (largely responsible for the discovery of structure of the DNA).
-Not just our textbooks- but the social media is also to be blamed.
-It has to be the responsibility of all platforms showcasing public opinion to be able to maintain the basic standards of human decency and etiquette.
+As a society, we are still largely unaware of the contributions of women like Donna Strickland or Rosalind Franklin.
+Not just our textbooks, but the social media is also at fault.
+It has to be the responsibility of all platforms showcasing public opinion.
+So as to maintain the basic standards of human decency and etiquette.

-This is not just about a Bouman, or women in STEM – it is about every single person who’s had to face the backlash from unnamed persons on the internet, empowered by their anonymity and ignorance- calling journalists “presstitutes” and “libtards” and sending out anonymous threats.
-In a world where anonymity has become the weapon of choice for attacking public figures, it’s about time that people are held accountable not just for their actions- but also for their words.
+This is not just about a Bouman, or women in STEM; it is about every single person who had to face the backlash from unnamed persons on the internet; empowered by their anonymity and ignorance, calling journalists “presstitutes” and “libtards”, and sending out anonymous threats.
+In a world where anonymity has become the weapon of choice for attacking public figures; it is about time that people have to take responsibility not just for their actions, but also for their words.